 Yes, ADHD Advisor clinicians may prescribe stimulants with PDMP compliance.

-You can start the process by taking our online assessment at ADHDAdvisor.org.
-From there, you’ll be able to schedule a consultation with a licensed provider who will review your symptoms and determine whether an ADHD diagnosis is appropriate.
+The process can begin with an online assessment at ADHDAdvisor.org.
+From there, a consultation may be scheduled with a licensed provider who will review symptoms and determine whether ADHD is identified as part of the evaluation.

 Telehealth ADHD care offers the same quality of clinical support as in-person visits—without the commute, wait time, or added stress.
 You can get the help you need from the comfort of home.